maaaaaaam/Random-Quote-Machine/README.md

 * Fetches quotes from a **Microsoft SQL Server** database
 * Allows quote import via a **`.csv` file**
-* Has a table reinitialization feature
+* Has a quotes table reinitialization feature
 >The app is run via **Docker**

 ## Launching: